Research & Impact

 ICME PhD & MS students’ research is diverse and interdisciplinary ranging from bioinformatics, geosciences, computational finance, and more.

-Read about ICME student experiences on our Student Research page, or student presentations at ICME's most recent Xpo Research Symposium.
-Visit Stanford University's library of ICME PhD theses and ICME's predecessor program, Sci Comput & Comput'l Math (SCCM).
+Read about ICME student experiences on our Student Research page, or student presentations at the ICME Research Symposium.